-Chair of the Department of History, Professor, and Joyce Appleby Endowed Chair of America in the Worldric
+Distinguished Professor and Joyce Appleby Endowed Chair of America in the World

 Department: Department of History